revelrylabs/elixir_react_render/README.md

 module.exports = require('react_render/priv/server')
 ```

+Note: You must move any `@babel` used for server-side rendering from `devDependencies` to `dependencies` in your `package.json` file.
+This is required when installing dependencies required for production as these packages.

 - Add `ReactRender` to your Supervisor as a child.
 We're using the absolute path to ensure we are specifying the correct working directory that contains the `render_server.js` file we created earlier.

 ```elixir